superguigui/guigui/README.md

 var gui = new Gui();

-gui.add(someObject, 'x', {
-  label: 'position',
-  min: -200,
-  max: 200,
+gui.add(someObject, 'x', {label: 'position', min: -200, max: 200, step: 1})
-  step: 1
-}).on('update', function(value) {
+  .on('update', function(value) {
     // some stuff when slider value is updated
   });
 ```

 ## Available components
 Here's a list of the components you can use

 ### Slider
 A slider to manipulate numerical values